 Hosting an Italian wine night or dinner is a brilliant way to sample wines from a different region.
 Everyone brings a bottle to share.

-Barbera is a dry red wine known for its deep color, low tannins, and high levels of acid.
+Barbera is a dry red wine known for its deep color, low tannins and high acid levels.
 When young, it has an intense aroma of fresh red cherries and blackberries.
 When aged in toasted or seared oak barrels, the wine can develop an increased complexity in flavor and bring out slight vanilla notes.
 More versatile than Barbaresco, Barbera pairs well with just about anything you throw at it.

 Brunello di Montalcino